Rize (band): Jesse's solo project

 Jesse started the hip hop unit E.D.O., a diverse group of rappers and artists made up of some of his old high school buddies.
 E.D.O. has puts out numerous single and their first full album Revolvers was big hit among the Japanese Hip-Hop community.
 In couple of years, members of E.D.O. have ventured off on their own to start solo projects that have brought much attention to Jesse and his Hip-Hop unit.
 One project in particular that has received spotlight from underground music critics is Jesse's own E.D.O solo project THE BONEZ.
 A mixture of Jesse's favorite music genres, rock, hip-hop, and electro, THE BONEZ has put out 6 singles, with each having a different music concept from the previous.

 Jesse introduced the Japanese music community to the duo, Def Tech.
 With many major labels turning away their heads to the young pair, in 2001 Jesse decided to take Micro and Shen under his wing and mold them into the multi-platinum artists that they are today.
 Not only did Jesse create the road to success for Def Tech but he also played a key role as their producer for their first album and helped Def Tech write the hit song "My Way".
 In 2005, Jesse has launched his own label Tensaibaka Records, where Def Tech, Rize, and E.D.O. have released a majority of their work.

-With much under his belt as a successful musician, artist and producer, Jesse has also become one of Japan's leading icon in fashion with his original clothing line S&Co's and clothing shop Takenaka Sound Shop located in his hometown of Togoshi.
-S&Co's has become a popular brand amongst celebrities, with big names such as Hayato Ichihara being one of its many loyal customers and fans.
+Jesse is a musician, artist and producer who has also established himself as a prominent figure in Japanese fashion.
+He created the original clothing line S&Co. and operates the clothing shop Takenaka Sound Shop in his hometown of Togoshi.
+S&Co. has gained popularity among celebrities, with actor Hayato Ichihara noted as one of its loyal customers and fans.

-Starting in May 2010, led by Jesse, Bring the Hope Project was established.
-This project is a form of Jesse's manifest to spread the message of "Hope" through music and free live performances.
-The first Bring the Hope Project Live took place on May 4, 2010, in which many artists and fans gathered to commend in a charity-live to raise hope and awareness for our past, present and future.
+In May 2010, Jesse launched the Bring the Hope Project, an initiative aimed at spreading a message of hope through music and free live performances.
+The first Bring the Hope Project Live was held on 4 May 2010, featuring various artists and fans in a charity concert intended to raise hope and awareness.